How Japan's music playing, water-spraying TOTO toilets took over the world

 In 1980, TOTO created the Washlet.
 It sold for 149,000 yen.

 The idea was simple: to integrate functions of the European bidet -- a type of sink intended for the washing the buttocks -- into an electric toilet seat.
 Customers could attach the Washlet to their existing toilets, or a TOTO unit.
-The company was already distributing in Japan a similar product produced by an American manufacturer, but their plan was to refine it.
+The company was already distributing in Japan a similar product produced by an American manufacturer, but the firm's plan was to refine it.

 "We always say: 'This can be better,' and try to commercialize the idea," says Madoka Kitamura, the current TOTO president.